Do Angelfish Eat Other Fish?

 Stressful changes include:

-• Changing the tank water more than necessary
+- Changing the tank water too often.

-• Moving around and changing the aquarium plants
+- Moving around and changing the aquarium plants.

-• Adding new fish to the tank
+- Adding new fish to the tank.

 Improper Tank Conditions